-The Boxster was introduced to us 20 years ago and it still is one of the best cars out there to drive in its fourth generation.
+The Porsche Boxster was first introduced to us 20 years ago and it still is one of the best convertible cars out there to drive.
+However, unfortunately, the Boxster was discontinued in 2021 but there are plenty of used car finance options available.
 It has sharp, precise handling and really packs a punch in terms of performance, accelerating 0-62mph in just 5.1 seconds.

 The interior is simply stunning and has been built with great quality materials.
 You have the option of upgrading the leather material and colourful trims should you fancy it.
 It’s also relatively spacious and practical for a two-seater roadster.

 One of the downsides of purchasing such an expensive car is that replacing parts and servicing it becomes very expensive.
-Expect to pay through the nose for things like replacing tyres and to repair brakes – but for such a beautiful car who could complain?
+Expect to pay through the nose for things like replacing tyres and repairing brakes – but for such a beautiful car who could complain?

-Next on our list is the world’s best-selling roadster; the Mazda MX-5.
+Next on our list of best convertible cars is the world’s best-selling roadster; the Mazda MX-5.
 Since its launch in 1989, the Japanese brand have sold over one million of the sports cars worldwide, with over 120,000 in the UK.

 Due to its light weight, the Mazda doesn’t need a lot of horsepower to get it going, although it is capable of 0-62mph in 8.3 seconds with its 1.5litre engine.

-In terms of costs it is expensive to insure – it falls into insurance group 26 with a 1.5 litre engine and manual gearbox however the running costs balance out this expense.
-With its light weight and economical engines, the MX-5 is very reasonable to run compared to most other two-seater roadsters.
+In terms of costs, getting a Mazda on finance comes with expensive insurance – it falls into insurance group 26 with a 1.5-litre engine and manual gearbox however the running costs balance out this expense.
+With its lightweight and economical engines, the MX-5 is very reasonable to run compared to most other two-seater roadsters.

 All MX-5’s come equipped with alloy wheels, a leather steering wheel and LED headlights.

-Mazda have a long, proven track record of making safe and dependable cars and the same goes with the MX-5.
-It was awarded 4 out of 5 starts in the Euro NCAP.
+Mazda has a long, proven track record of making safe and dependable cars and the same goes with the MX-5.
+It was awarded 4 out of 5 stars in the Euro NCAP.